zackrdavis/zackrdavis.github.io/fonting-with-gans/text.md

 )
 ```

-The sandbox at the beginning of this writeup uses `onnxruntime-web` to run the exported file.
-Now ready to get weird with it in the browser.
+The sandbox at the beginning of this writeup uses `onnxruntime-web` to run the exported file, and the map is in `addresses.js`.